 - Why did you choose this school?

-What Do You Do for Fun?
+9. What Do You Do for Fun?

-Don’t opt for a generic response like “Netflix” (unless you’re a Netflix master) or “cooking” (unless you love experimenting with new dishes).
+Don’t opt for a generic response like Netflix (unless you’re a Netflix master) or cooking (unless you love experimenting with new dishes).
 Think of a hobby that is uniquely you.
 It doesn’t have to be productive or even important—it just needs to be something that helps you relax and shows a little piece of who you are.
 Maybe it’s playing catch with your dog, doing face masks with your friends, drawing cartoons, or an IM sport.
 Just think of your favorite stress reliever that’s special to you and go for it.
 You don’t need to seem cool.
 You just need to seem authentic.